 JOBS AND THE ECONOMY

 In the 1980’s and 90’s North Carolina was a national leader in attracting new jobs and investment.
 During the first decade of this century we lost our competitive advantage with over regulation, poor leadership and the highest marginal tax rates in the Southeast.
 Since 2011 we have changed the direction of North Carolina and we are seeing results.
 We cut tax rates, reformed the tax code and rolled back burdensome regulations to help get our economy moving again.

 Our children deserve the opportunity to learn in classrooms equipped for the 21st Century.
-In four years we have increased K-12 education spending by $1.5 billion including the largest teacher pay raise in the Nation.
-We have worked to insure more high school students graduate, and I am please to report that North Carolina’s 2016 graduation rate of 85.8 percent is the highest recorded in the State’s history.
+In six years we have increased K-12 education spending by over $2.5 billion including the largest teacher pay raise in the Nation.
+We have worked to ensure more high school students graduate, and I am please to report that North Carolina’s 2017 graduation rate of 86.5 percent is the highest recorded in the State’s history.

 I am pleased to have authored budgets with strong bipartisan support.
 We have established real funding priorities for our State and allocated our resources to meet our top priorities.
 We need to evaluate programs which are duplicative, no longer necessary or can be consolidated.
 We can no longer afford to be everything to everyone and fund every special interest, we must be focused on those services which directly impact the health of our citizens, public safety, the education of our children, and boost our economy.